In Canada, you’re not legally required to prepare a will, but it’s a good idea to have one regardless of your health, marital status, age, or assets.

 Do you have anyone that relies on you financially?

 If the answer is yes, then you should have a will.
 Your will helps direct the flow of your assets to the correct person and makes your wishes for your dependent’s care known.

 By this logic, most Canadians should have a will, but not all Canadians have complicated legal needs that require the services of a lawyer.
 In many cases, an online will-making service is more than adequate to establish your final wishes.

 Online wills are legal everywhere in Canada.
 But not every company is currently operating in every province.
 For example, Willful is available in Ontario, Alberta, Saskatchewan, Nova Scotia, Manitoba, and British Columbia.
 If you live outside these provinces, a Willful will isn’t an option for you.
 Another will-making service, Legal Wills Canada, is available in every province and territory in Canada except for Quebec.

 There is one important caveat to remember: to be a valid will, your documents need to be printed out and signed in front of two witnesses.
 Signing your will online is not a legally recognized way to validate it.

 The Verdict: Should You Make an Online Will?

-That being said, if you have straightforward legal requirements, online will kits are an excellent way to finally formalize this very important document in a convenient and inexpensive way.
-If you decide to sign up with Willful, use the code YOUNGANDTHRIFTY and get $15 off any Willful plan.
+That being said, if you have straightforward legal requirements, online will kits are an excellent way to finally formalize this important document conveniently and inexpensively.
+If you decide to sign up with Willful, use our exclusive link, and you’ll get 10% off any Willful plan.